Nikon D780 vs Z6

 Studio photographers will appreciate that the Nikon D780 (unlike the Z6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D780 and the Z6 are recent models that are part of the current product line-up.
-The D780 replaced the earlier Nikon D750, while the Z6 does not have a direct predecessor.
+The D780 is a recent model that features in the current product line-up of Nikon.
+In contrast, the Z6 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So what conclusions can be drawn?
 Is the Nikon D780 better than the Nikon Z6 or vice versa?
 The listing below highlights the relative strengths of the two models.